Underground Oil Tank Removal

 What must be done.

-Most residential heating oil tanks are not regulated by the State of NC, but leakage from a tank and/or soil contamination must be reported to the NC Department of Environmental Quality (NCDEQ).
-Before the property may be legally conveyed, a Notice of Residual Petroleum must be filed for the property.
+Most residential heating oil tanks are not regulated by the State of NC, so underground oil tank removal, cleanup of contaminated soils, and environmental assessment work is usually not required for residential sites.
+Soil contamination from petroleum leakage must be reported to the NC Department of Environmental Quality (NCDEQ), and before the property can be legally conveyed, a Notice of Residual Petroleum (NRP) must be filed for the property.
 This Notice must be filed before the NCDEQ will issue a Notice of No Further Action (NFA) for the release.
 Obtaining a NFA is commonly a minimum requirement for banks and buyers before a property is sold.
+However, if a property owner or prospective buyer wishes to avoid filing a NRP then removal of the leaking oil tank and excavation of the contaminated soils will be required.
+Additionally, prospective buyers, or financial institutions, or insurers, may require the removal of an oil tank, whether it has leaked or not.

 High risk situations.

-UST exposed under new foundation trench.
-This required removal of the UST as it would not have the strength to support the extension foundation.
+Underground oil tank exposed under new foundation trench.
+This required removal of the oil tank as it would not have the strength to support the extension foundation.

 Severely corroded 1,000-gallon UST being removed from beside a house.